17 Ways to Stay Sane Through the Toddler Years

 Bust a Move

-Turn up the music and have a family dance party!
-It’s a surefire way to burn off your little one’s energy and sneak in some fun exercise.
-Bonus: You get to relive your wild dancing days—only this time, your partner’s wearing a onesie.
+Crank up your loudest music and invite everybody for a huge family dance party.
+It’s a guaranteed way to burn up the little one’s energy whilst consuming a treat of exercise.
+Bonus: you even get to recreate your wild dancing days, except your partner is in a onesie.

 Find Your Parent Squad

 Link up with other parents who understand the toddler whirlwind.
-Share war stories, laugh at the absurdity, and enjoy some much-needed adult conversation.
-Playdates aren’t just for the kids; they’re your chance to feel human again.
+Trade glorious war stories, enjoy laughing at the absurdity, and converse about roasting adult issues.
+Playdates aren’t just for the kids; they are to help you feel human again.

 Snack Like a Pro